spectre-org/spectre-css/README.md

 - Flexbox-based, responsive and mobile-friendly layout
 - Elegantly designed and developed elements and components

 Spectre is a side project based on years of CSS development work on a large web service project.
-Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project with LESS compiler.
+Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project with SCSS compiler.

 Spectre.css is completely free to use.
 If you enjoy it, please consider [donating via Paypal](https://www.paypal.me/picturepan2) for the further development. ♥